Azaze7/SW2-INFILTR8/README.md

 ## 🔎 Table of Contents.

 1. Team Composition [The Nine-Bytes]
 2. What Files are Enclosed Here?
+3. Tech Stack Foundation.
-3. Vieo Demonstration.
+4. Vieo Demonstration.

 ## 🎏 Team Composition [The Nine-Bytes]